TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 - **Change**, which changes the value of primitive inputs.
 - **Insert**, which inserts a new statement at a random position in a test case.

-Each of these types has probability 1/3 of occuring.
+Each of these types has probability 1/3 of occurring.
 On average, only one of them is applied, but it could be that all of them are applied.
 When a test suite T is mutated, each of its test cases has equal probability of being mutated 1/|T|.
 On average, only one test case mutates.

 ## EvoSuite
 The EvoSuite tool implements the approached presenting in this paper, for developing JUnit test suites for Java code.
-This tool works at the byte-code level and collects all information for the test cluster from the byte-code via Java Reflection.
+This tool works at the bytecode level and collects all information for the test cluster from the byte-code via Java Reflection.
 This means that EvoSuite could also be used for other programming languages that compile to Java byte-code (such as Scala or Groovy).
 Furthermore, EvoSuite treats cases from a switch.case construct like an individual if-condition, making the number of branches at byte-code level large than at the source code level.
 During test suite generation, to produce test cases that are compatible with JUnit, EvoSuite accesses only the public interfaces for test generation; any subclasses are also considered part of the unit under test, to allow testing of abstract classes.